 The MCPTT server shall only invite affiliated group members to a group session.

-The MCPTT server determines the affiliated members from the entries contained in the <list> element of the group document by following the procedures specified in subclause 6.3.6.
+If the group is not a regroup based on a preconfigured group, the MCPTT server determines the affiliated members from the entries contained in the <list> element of the group document by following the procedures specified in subclause 6.3.6.

+If the group is a regroup based on a preconfigured group, the MCPTT server determines the affiliated members from the list of users that was stored during successful processing of the creation of the regroup per clause 16 by following the procedures specified in subclause 6.3.6.

 NOTE 1: The term "affiliated group members" used above also includes those members that are implicitly affiliated by the controlling MCPTT function.